USE THE INTERNET TO CHANGE LIVES, INCLUDING YOURS.

 HOW DOES THE TRAINING WORK?

-Join a cohort of inspiring women changemakers completing the training as a group.
-During our 3-week cohort, you can meet new friends and build lasting connections with women from all over the world, and receive support along the way from World Pulse staff.
+- Join a community of inspiring women changemakers completing the training as a group.
+Make new friends and build lasting connections with women from all over the world.

 What Women Are Saying